Pinaceae

 Date of tree entry: February 6, 2024

-The picture displays a red pine tree.
+The picture displays a red pine tree in the Marsh Botanical Garden.

 Tree ID: 154